I’m Pregnant, should I get a Flu shot?

 Common symptoms of the Flu can include fever/chills, body aches, feeling tires, sore throat, runny or stuffy nose, and cough.
 Symptoms DO NOT include nausea, vomiting or diarrhea.
 If you are pregnant and start developing symptoms of the Flu, please call your OB/GYN provider immediately.

-Other steps you can take toward flu prevention include practicing good health habits, such as getting plenty of rest, avoiding touching your nose, mouth and eyes, washing your hands often and cleaning/disinfecting frequently touched areas at home and work.
+Prevention is 50% of the cure.
+Practice good health habits such as getting plenty of rest, drink plenty of fluids, avoid touching your face, nose, mouth and eyes, wash your hands often, use hand sanitizer regularly and clean/disinfect frequently touched areas at home and at work.

 If you would like to schedule your Flu Vaccine with Women’s Health Specialists, please call 920-749-4000.